 Depending on which section of the market you are trying to reach, brokers can provide both consumer and business mailing lists.
 Business lists are compiled from data collected from public business directories, annual reports, government agencies, and postal information.
 Consumer lists are compiled from sources such as phone directories auto registration, driver’s licenses, and government records such as birth certificates and marriage licenses.

-Out of the many contact databases, available in the market today, you need to find the one who really fits your need.
-No you is willing to waste the money so you need to research for the provider before actually buying it.
+Out of the many contact databases, available in the market today, you need to find the one which really fits your need.
+If you are not willing to waste the money, it is better to research about the provider before actually buying it.